anagha-google/dataproc-labs/1-dataproc-serverless-with-terraform/README.md

 ## 0. About the lab

 ### 0.1.
 Abstract
-This lab showcases Spark on GCP and orchestration of Spark applications with Airflow.
+This lab showcases running Spark on GCP and orchestration of Spark applications with Airflow.

 |  |  |